simonjturk/rocketweb/site/content/home/widgets/features/index.md

 - name: SEO Optimised
   icon: search
   text: There's no point having the world's best website if nobody can find it.
 All our sites are built with SEO in mind, giving you the best chance to be noticed
-- name: Features Galore
+- name: Secure
-  icon: tuning
+  icon: lock-closed
-  text: RockitWeb have a massive tool chest of components to make your site look and behave brilliantly.
-Want something super special, no worries we are coders, we can custom build it for you.
+  text: We take security very seriously.
+From infrustructure to code all our projects are developed with a security first approach.

 ---